 Please help the Friends of Patterson Park's Tree Team care for the trees in the Park.
 Our next project-- Saturday, March 26th, 9am -- we will be weeding and mulching all the young trees in the Park.
 Contact firstname.lastname@example.org for more info.

 Can you imagine the Park without its cooling shade?

 Fortunately, early planners pictured Patterson Park as an urban oasis, offering a country-like setting for year-round enjoyment.
 Trees have always been an important element in Patterson Park.
 The earliest recorded tree plantings date back to 1835 when William Patterson planted 200 trees on the original six acres of park land.
 Over many years, hundreds of trees, both native and exotic, have been planted, throughout the Park.

-In 2009, a local author wrote a pastoral tree walk for the western side of the park.
-Tree Walk guides are available at the Pagoda on Sundays, 12pm to 6pm.
+are available at the Pagoda on Sundays, 12pm to 6pm.
 Stop by and take an educational walk around the park!
 Many of the trees along the walk have botanical signs thanks to a grant from Parks & People.